Pre-order the first book on the films of Joachim Trier

 Notable quotes

-“Actors, skilled actors, are open to being — I wouldn’t use the world “manipulated” but — stimulated to try to reach something that ultimately they have to bring, which is the whole interplay between directing and acting.
+“Actors, skilled actors, are open to being — I wouldn’t use the world “manipulated” but — stimulated to try to reach something that ultimately they have to bring.
+This is the whole interplay between directing and acting.
 You can never micromanage performance.
 You’ve got to trust.
 In this case, I had some amazing actors.
 I couldn’t be happier.” – Joachim Trier, Louder Than Bombs Interview Part 1

 Oslo August 31st (2011) – directed by Joachim Trier